pupilfirst/pupilfirst/README.md

 #### Setup ReasonML environment

-If you're installed all node modules using _Yarn_, then the basic environment should be ready at this point.
-However, you'll also need to install the [Reason CLI toolchain](https://github.com/reasonml/reason-cli) to get all add-on features to work in VSCode.
+If you've installed all node modules using _Yarn_, then the basic environment should be ready at this point.
+However, you'll also need to install the [Reason CLI toolchain](https://github.com/reasonml/reason-cli) to get all add-on features to work properly in VSCode:

 `npm install -g reason-cli@latest-macos` (OSX) or `@latest-linux` (Linux)